LiZhenLiangLee/MPI_SORT/README.md

 ### Runing on multi-machine
 If you want to run the code on multi machines, following the below steps.
 1. Set up passwardless ssh login on all the machines (using ssh public key)
-2. Build up a share file system/directory to all the machines.
+2. Build up a shared file system/directory to all the machines.
 For example, nfs and cephfs.
-Then put all the executable files and the data files which the program needs when it runs.
+Then put all the executable files and the data files which the program needs when it runs to this shared file system.
 Also put the configure file here.
-3. Write the configure file to specify which machines to run your code, and how many process on each machines.
+3. Write the configure file to specify which machines to run your code, and how many process on each machine.
 Here is an example:
 ```
 host1:4
 host2:4